Square-Pot/plant-lib/README.md

 - [Docker Compose](https://docs.docker.com/compose/) for orchestration

 ## Usage:
+For deploy use `docker compose` after changing credentials.
-The Plant Lib app is designed to be simple and easy to use.
+For end user The Plant Lib app is designed to be simple and easy to use.
 All you need is a browser on a desktop or mobile device and access to the camera.
 No additional software is required.

 ## Demo:
 Want to see `Plant Lib` app in action?
 Check out our working prototype by clicking on this link: [galangal.ru](https://galangal.ru).
 As an example, you can use the data matrix code shown in the screenshot above to test the app.
 Keep in mind that this is a prototype and some features may not be fully functional yet.